-USGS gage station data will be used throughout this project to aid in determining gage height and flow.
+USGS gage station data will be used as it becomes available throughout this project to aid in determining gage height and flow.
 Rigorous QA checks are completed on gage data by the USGS and the data are approved by the USGS and permanently stored at the USGS.
 This data will be submitted to the TCEQ under parameter code 00061 Flow, Instantaneous or parameter code 74069 Flow Estimate depending on the proximity of the monitoring station to the USGS gage station.